groybe/ffbtools/docs/ffbwrap.md

   This issue is reported at [ValveSoftware/Proton/issues/2366](https://github.com/ValveSoftware/Proton/issues/2366#issuecomment-539114450) by @jdinalt with full debug information and the workaround that we have used here.

+  `--overwrite-length`: Overwrite the length of the effect with 65535 so that it is forced to stay on.

   `--direction-fix`: Apply a fix to the direction of the effect.
 Effects with only a vertical component are ignored so this fix sets an horizontal direction to all effects.